FS > M.A.Y.B.E.

 If you don’t have a ham radio though, keep in mind that in a lot of countries, US included, you can get one just to listen to, and you don’t need a license, and you might hear interesting things there that you won’t hear anywhere else.
 I have also been surprised at how useful local FM broadcast radio is during an emergency.

-Filed in: Thinking /70/ | Interests /111/
+Filed in: Interests /111/ | Thinking /70/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Minon."
-Pretty sure it has to do with a feeling of a loss of control.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Hirkinn."
+Pretty sure it has to do with things that are cheap.

 ·